remotestorage/django-remotestorage/README.md

-If [South app](http://south.aeracode.org) is installed (and specified in the INSTALLED_APPS), you should also use it's migrations to create tables for which they're available:
+If [South app](http://south.aeracode.org) is installed (and specified in the INSTALLED_APPS), you should also use it's migrations to create tables for which they are available:

 	django-admin.py migrate django_unhosted

-Note that `django-admin.py migrate django_unhosted` can (and should) be run after django-unhosted app updates to apply any possible changes to db schema.
+That command can (and should) also be run after django-unhosted app updates to apply any possible changes to db schema.

 #### Running